 She told Ira that for her wedding present from him, she would be very happy with a gift of 13 cymbidium orchids.
 She was set on learning how to grow them herself and propagate them on her own.

 In fact, the cultivar Cymbidium Enid Haupt was named in her honor.
-Enid found this ironic, since that particular orchid is known for its fertility.
+Enid found this ironic since that particular orchid is known for its fertility.
 Enid could not have children of her own.
-However, she and Ira eventually adopted a little girl they named Pamela.
+However, she and Ira eventually adopted a little girl named Pamela.

 In 1953, Enid was put in charge of the magazine Seventeen.

 She ran the magazine until 1970.
 During her tenure, Seventeen magazine was more popular than Glamour and twice as popular as Mademoiselle.
 At one point, more than half of the teenage girls in the United States were reading Seventeen magazine.

 When Enid died in 2005, she had donated more than $140 million to charities.

 Her favorite charities involved gardening.
 This is how Enid became known as "the fairy godmother of American horticulture" and "the patron saint of public gardens."

 One of Enid's largest gifts was to the New York Botanical Garden.
 Over her lifetime, Enid gave them over $34 million – $5 million of which was dedicated to the restoration of the stunning Victorian glass greenhouse now called the Enid Haupt Conservancy.
 Without Enid, the greenhouse would have been demolished.